Heloise: Meeting Abelard

 In his autobiographical piece and public letter Historia Calamitatum (c.
 1132?), Abélard tells the story of his relationship with Héloïse, whom he met in 1115, when he taught in the Paris schools of Notre Dame.
 Abelard describes their relationship as beginning with a premeditated seduction, but Heloise contests this perspective adamantly in her replies.
 (It is sometimes speculated that Abelard may have presented the relationship as fully of his responsibility in order to justify his later punishment and withdrawal to religion and/or in order to spare Heloise's reputation as an abbess and woman of God.)
 Heloise contrastingly in the early love letters depicts herself as the initiator, having sought Abelard herself among the thousands of men in Notre Dame and chosen him alone as her friend and lover.

 In his letters, Abelard praises Heloise as extremely intelligent and just passably pretty, drawing attention to her academic status rather than framing her as a sex object: "She is not bad in the face, but her copious writings are second to none."
 He emphasizes that he sought her out specifically due to her literacy and learning, which was unheard of in most un-cloistered women of his era.

 It is unclear how old Héloïse was at the time they became acquainted.
-During the twelfth century in France, the typical age at which a young person would begin attending university was between the ages of 12 to 15.
+During the twelfth century in France, the typical age at which a young person would begin attending university was between the ages of 12 and 15.
 As a young female, Heloise would have been forbidden from fraternizing with the male students or officially attending university at Notre Dame.
 With university education offered only to males, and convent education at this age reserved only for nuns, this age would have been a natural time for her uncle Fulbert to arrange for special instruction.